Progessions:

 This 17-week intensive online learning experience teaches intermediate guitarists how to confidently play lead and rhythm electric guitar, with a focus on any style you desire.
 You’ll work with an expert instructor in a small cohort to reach your personalized goals.

-The next session starts February 6.
-Fill out an interest form to start applying by January 19!
+The next session starts in September 2024.
+Fill out our interest form to get updated when applications open!

 Progessions: